pattern-lab/patternlab-node/packages/docs/README.md

 Key elements:

-- `$stalfos-size-scale`: A token driven size scale which by default is a “Major Third” scale
+- `$stalfos-size-scale`: A token driven size scale which by default, is a “Major Third” scale
 - `$stalfos-colors`: A token driven map of colours
 - `$stalfos-util-prefix`: All pre-built, framework utilities will have this prefix.
 Example: the wrapper utility is '.sf-wrapper' because the default prefix is 'sf-'
 - `$metrics`: Various misc metrics to use around the site
 - `$stalfos-config`: This powers everything from utility class generation to breakpoints to enabling/disabling pre-built components/utilities

-##### How to create a new utility class with the generator
+#### How to create a new utility class with the generator

 The utility class generator lets you generate whatever you want, with no opinions on class name or properties affected.